 Don’t be the only one investing

 One of the things that gives us confidence to invest in ETFs is seeing that other investors are investing alongside us.
 We can evaluate an ETF’s assets under management (AUM) to gauge investor confidence in the fund.
-ETFs can have as little as $10 million in assets under management or as much as $30 billion.
-In general, the more AUM a fund has, the more confidence we have investing in it.
-You can think of higher AUM as lower risk funds and lower assets under management as higher risk funds.
+ETFs can have as little as $10 million in assets under management or as much as $100 billion.
+While not perfectly true, higher AUM generally translates to a fund being lower risk.
+And lower AUM can indicate a fund is higher risk.

-Out of all of the ETFs we invest in, the smallest one has $200 million in assets under management and the largest has $31 billion (!!!) in assets under management.
-We probably wouldn’t invest in a fund with less than $100 million in assets under management.
+We don’t usually invest in an ETF with less than $50-$100 million in assets under management.
 Why?
 Because the fund could be at risk of closing down if they can’t attract and sustain investor interest.
-While $100 million might sound like a lot to the retail investor, in the world of institutional finance it is merely a drop in the bucket.
+While $100 million might sound like a lot, in the world of institutional finance it is merely a drop in the bucket.

 Does the ETF do what it says it will?

-When we buy an ETF we typically do so with a goal in mind.
+When we’re investing in ETFs we typically do so with a goal in mind.
 For example, we might have a client whose investment objective is aggressive growth.
-That could lead us to an ETF that is tracking the NASDAQ composite index, which is a higher risk, higher reward, index.
+That could lead us to invest in an ETF that is tracking the NASDAQ composite index, which is a higher risk, higher reward, index.
 We want to know that when we invest in the ETF our return is going to be very similar to the NASDAQ composite.
 That’s because the historical performance and risk profile of the NASDAQ lines up well with our stated goal: aggressive growth.

 Therefore, we’re going to compare the holdings and annual performance of the ETF to that of the NASDAQ.
 We want to make sure they are closely aligned, if not nearly identical.
 If they’re not, the ETF isn’t doing a good job tracking it’s index (in this case, it’s not tracking the NASDAQ).
 This would not make it a suitable choice for helping us accomplish our goal.
 You can think of tracking like buying something off of Amazon: you expect the product you bought to be the product you get.